loughlinfox/maelstrom/readme.md

 I don't expect that it will read very nicely to an experienced Elixir dev.

 Solutions can be found in the `solutions` directory.
-Currently only covering echo & broadcast workloads.
+Currently only covering echo, broadcast, and g-set workloads.
 Will see what else time and interest allows.